 2. Do a school-based apprenticeship or traineeship

-- VCE or VCAL studies at school
+- VCE, VCE VM or VPC studies at school

 3. Complete a different VET certificate

-- practical application of industry knowledge
+- apply practical industry knowledge

-- increased employment opportunities.
+- expand your employment opportunities.

 When you complete SWL, you can gain extra units towards your VCE, VCE VM or VPC by completing SWL recognition.
 This process gets you to reflect on your SWL experiences in a Workplace Learning Record and discuss these with your school.
 This also applies if you are undertaking a school-based apprenticeship or traineeship.